microsoft/ApplicationInsights-dotnet/.github/ISSUE_TEMPLATE/bug_report.md

 -----------------Bug Template--------------------------------------------------------------

 * SDK version:
-* .NET runtime version (.NET or .NET Core, TargetFramework in the .csproj file):
+* .NET runtime version (.NET TargetFramework in the .csproj file):

 **Steps to reproduce.**
 Describe exactly how to reproduce the error.
 Include a code sample if applicable.